High School Sports Fundraising 101: Would Selling Cookie Dough Be Effective?

 Bianca Javate - Blog Writer

 There are plenty of reasons why cookies are considered a go-to snack: they come in a variety of flavors, shapes, sizes, and textures that can appeal to a diverse set of consumers.
 Got a penchant for trying out special flavors?
 Red velvet and macadamia-flavored cookies are a solid bet.
-Want a healthier option?
+Want a healthier sports fundraising option?
 Oatmeal and raisin cookies will be your best friend!
 Perhaps you like sticking to classics?
 Well, nothing beats a good ol’ chocolate chip.

 How Do Cookie Dough Fundraisers Work?